ButenkoD/Kerio-Control-s-log/README.md

-Module for saving and demonstration data parsed from Kerio Control's logs
+Base for module which saves and demonstrates data parsed from Kerio Control's logs

 1. Use 'log.sql' file to create table 'log'.
 2. Edit 'config.php' file: